Sidharth-Darwin/Self-Learn-ML/README.md

 # Self-Learn-ML
-Repository for self learning machine learning
+Repository for keeping track of self learned machine learning